 - Internship training directors must ensure that all people involved in recruiting or selecting interns understand and adhere to these policies.

 - Violations of APPIC Match Policies or Match Agreements by applicants or programs may result in sanctions by APPIC (e.g., being barred from future Matches) or legal action by other Match participants.
-In addition, violations by applicants may result in disciplinary action by the applicants' graduate and/or internship programs.
+In addition, violations by applicants may result in disciplinary action by the applicants' doctoral and/or internship programs.

 Internship programs must offer all of their internship positions in Phase I of the APPIC Match.